 Delinquent accounts that are past due and have been disconnected or have received a notice of disconnection (hang tag) will be assessed a Delinquent Fee of $50.

-Restoration of services will occur after the past due balance has been received by the City of Raleigh.More Information about Delinquent and Late Fees
+Restoration of services will occur after payment of the delinquent account balance has been received by the City of Raleigh.More Information about Delinquent and Late Fees

 Meter Re-Read Fee